influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withRequiredDuringSchedulingIgnoredDuringExecutionMixin(requiredDuringSchedulingIgnoredDuringExecution)
 ```

-If the anti-affinity requirements specified by this field are not met at scheduling time, the pod will not be scheduled onto the node.
+"If the anti-affinity requirements specified by this field are not met at scheduling time, the pod will not be scheduled onto the node.
 If the anti-affinity requirements specified by this field cease to be met at some point during pod execution (e.g. due to a pod label update), the system may or may not try to eventually evict the pod from its node.
-When there are multiple elements, the lists of nodes corresponding to each podAffinityTerm are intersected, i.e. all terms must be satisfied.
+When there are multiple elements, the lists of nodes corresponding to each podAffinityTerm are intersected, i.e. all terms must be satisfied."

 **Note:** This function appends passed data to existing values

 ## obj spec.templateDefaults.archiveLocation

-ArtifactLocation describes a location for a single or multiple artifacts.
+"ArtifactLocation describes a location for a single or multiple artifacts.
 It is used as single artifact in the context of inputs/outputs (e.g. outputs.artifacts.artname).
-It is also used to describe the location of multiple artifacts such as the archive location of a single workflow step, which the executor will use as a default location to store its files.
+It is also used to describe the location of multiple artifacts such as the archive location of a single workflow step, which the executor will use as a default location to store its files."

 ### fn spec.templateDefaults.archiveLocation.withArchiveLogs